336 pp., 6.125 x 9.25, 11 halftones

 eBook ISBN: 978-1-4696-6782-9

 Congressional efforts to commemorate King began shortly after his assassination.
 The ensuing political battles slowed the progress of granting him a namesake holiday and crucially defined how his legacy would be received.
 Though Coretta Scott King’s mission to honor her husband’s commitment to nonviolence was upheld, conservative politicians sought to use the holiday to advance a whitewashed, nationalistic, and even reactionary vision of King's life and thought.
 This book reveals the lengths that activists had to go to elevate an African American man to the pantheon of national heroes, how conservatives took advantage of the commemoration to bend the arc of King’s legacy toward something he never would have expected, and how grassroots causes, unions, and antiwar demonstrators continued to try to claim this sanctified day as their own.

 About the Author

-Daniel T. Fleming is lecturer at the University of New South Wales and an Honorary Post-Doctoral Fellow at Macquarie University.
+Daniel T. Fleming is lecturer at the University of New South Wales.

 For more information about Daniel T. Fleming, visit the Author Page.